The Unfortunate Eternal End Of The Unforgiving Heart

 ...if you forgive men their trespasses, your heavenly Father will also forgive you.
 But if you do not forgive men their trespasses, neither will your Father forgive your trespasses.
 (Matthew 6:14-15)

-We are free to hold a grudge against others but realize that it will be at a cost.
-When someone comes to us, repenting of their wickedness, it is our responsibility to forgive them.
-If we do, then we have the confidence that God will forgive us.
-However, if we do not do so, then we know that the Father will not forgive us, but rather we will be cast eternally into torments.
+We are free to hold a grudge against others, but realize that it will be at a cost.
+If one comes, repenting of their wickedness, it is our responsibility to forgive them.
+Forgive them, and we have confidence that God will forgive us.
+Choose not to forgive, and we should fear the condemnation of hell, for the Father will not forgive us if we are not willing to forgive one another.